 The city is crowded and I’m searching for dark corners, spots where the contrasts are magnified.
 I’m standing there for twenty, maybe thirty minutes.
 I’m waiting for a face to appear from the darkness, somebody that will remind me of the people I used to know: faces from past summers, lost loves, absent friends, people I rarely see.
 Some days no one appears, but I live for the day that a familiar face will emerge from the darkness.
 This is a re-connection of sorts, a short return to the simplicity of childhood: a person, an expression, a scene.
 The memory is finally serving its purpose, which is to remind us who we really are: we are nothing more than a patchwork of all the people we ever met.
 For a dense moment I feel like being in front of the sea on a warm summer afternoon.
 I am extremely young again, I am revolted against oblivion and I’m fishing in the abyss.

 - George Pavlopoulos was born in Athens, Greece in 1980.
 He is the author of three novels: 300 Kelvin in the Afternoon, (Alexandria Publications, 2007), Steam, (Kedros, 2011) and The Limit and the Wave (Potamos, 2014).
 Extended excerpts from his first two novels were featured in New York based online translation venue, InTranslation.
 His second novel Steam is in the permanent collection of Yale, Harvard, Princeton and Columbia libraries.
 He was a guest of the Hellenic Foundation for Culture at the 2015 Frankfurt Book Fair.
-In 2017 he participated in the International Short Story Festival of Istanbul.
+In 2017, he participated in the International Short Story Festival of Istanbul.
+He has also written several travelogues and short stories.
 He currently lives in Berlin.